UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Survey on the Pre-training of Trajectory Embeddings

 We present a comprehensive inventory of existing methods for the pre-training of trajectory embeddings.
 This inventory includes explicit methods, designed to create universal trajectory embeddings for use in different downstream tasks, and implicit methods, crafted for specific downstream tasks while adopting pre-training techniques to acquire task-invariant embeddings.
 Considering the wide range of initial applications for these methods, we arrange them based on the pre-training frameworks they employ, as shown in Figure~\ref{fig:methods}.
 We proceed to provide a concise overview of the features and implementation of these methods.

-\subsection{word2vec-based Methods}
+\subsection{Word2vec-based Methods}

-A classical language model from the NLP domain, word2vec~\cite{DBLP:conf/nips/MikolovSCCD13,Mikolov2013Efficient}, employs a two-layer neural network to derive word embeddings from text corpora.
-The word2vec method operates under the distributional hypothesis, which assumes that words found in similar contexts tend to share similar meanings~\cite{DBLP:journals/corr/Rong14}.
-The method actualizes this hypothesis through two models: Continuous Bag-of-Words (CBOW)~\cite{Mikolov2013Efficient} and Skip-Gram~\cite{DBLP:conf/nips/MikolovSCCD13}.
-The CBOW model predicts a target word $w$ based on its context $C(w)$ of surrounding words, while the Skip-Gram model reverses this approach, aiming to predict the context $C(w)$ of a target word $w$.
+Word2vec~\cite{DBLP:conf/nips/MikolovSCCD13,Mikolov2013Efficient}, a classical language model, uses a two-layer neural network to learn word embeddings based on the distributional hypothesis~\cite{DBLP:journals/corr/Rong14}.
+It implements this through two architectures: Continuous Bag-of-Words (CBOW)~\cite{Mikolov2013Efficient}, which predicts a target word from its context, and Skip-Gram~\cite{DBLP:conf/nips/MikolovSCCD13}, which predicts the context from the target word.

-This approach is also applicable to the analysis of spatio-temporal trajectories, where locations with similar contexts are believed to perform similar functions~\cite{feng2017poi2vec,DBLP:journals/tkde/WanLGL22}.
-Drawing inspiration from word2vec's success in semantic information capture and the parallel between sentences and trajectories, several trajectory embedding methods incorporate word2vec.
-It should be noted that these methods mostly focus on learning embeddings for individual locations in trajectories.
-We can subsequently aggregate these embeddings to represent trajectories as a whole.
-A straightforward aggregation method is mean pooling, where each feature dimension of the trajectory embedding vector is the mean of the same feature dimension of all point embeddings within the trajectory.
+This approach translates effectively to spatiotemporal trajectory analysis, where locations appearing in similar contexts are assumed to serve similar functions~\cite{feng2017poi2vec,DBLP:journals/tkde/WanLGL22}.
+Several trajectory embedding methods adopt word2vec's framework, primarily focusing on learning embeddings for individual locations.
+These location embeddings can then be aggregated into trajectory embeddings through techniques like mean pooling across feature dimensions.